-In accordance with the 2011 Board Resolution, PC I-PASS discount rates on IL 390 and I-490 shall not exceed a through-trip rate of \$0.20 per mile.
+PC I-PASS discount rates on IL 390 and the future I-490 are assumed to be set at levels resulting in a through-trip rate of approximately \$0.20 per mile.
 Non-I-PASS PC rates are double the I-PASS PC discount rate, consistent with existing Tollway policy.

-CV 2017 I-PASS discount rates on IL 390 were set at per-mile rates equal to those on the I-355 South Extension.
+CV I-PASS discount rates on IL 390 were initially set at levels which resulted in through-trip per-mile rates similar to those on the I-355 South Extension.
 The non-I-PASS Pay Online rate for CV transactions is set to be 50 percent higher than the applicable I-PASS CV discount rate.
 The intent of the higher toll rate for non-I-PASS transactions is to offset the added expense of non-I-PASS toll collection and to encourage transponder adoption.
-CDM Smith estimates that 90.0 percent of CVs pay with I-PASS on IL 390.
+CDM Smith estimates that 90 percent of CVs pay with I-PASS on IL 390.
 This same rate is assumed for all future-year forecasts on IL 390 and I-490.
+Future-year CV forecasts for IL 390 and I-490 also assume the CV annual inflation-based increases that began in 2018 and are forecasted as 2.0% increases in the future.